OctopusDeploy/blog/blog/2020-03/dbup-database-deployments/index.md

 All the code below be found on [GitHub](https://github.com/OctopusSamples/DbUpSample).

-**Please Note:** I chose .NET Core over .NET Framework because it could be built and run anywhere.
+**Please note**: I chose .NET Core over .NET Framework because it could be built and run anywhere.
 DbUp is a .NET Standard library.
 DbUp will work just as great in a .NET Framework application.

 Let’s fire up our IDE of choice and create a .NET Core console application.

-**Please Note:** I am using JetBrain’s Rider to build this console application.
+**Please note**: I am using JetBrain’s Rider to build this console application.
 I prefer it over Visual Studio.

 ### Scaffolding